 Based on the strongest opinion, scholars have permitted marriage of a prepubescent girl prior to attaining the age of menstruation which they say is permissible "following the example of the Prophet (ﷺ)".
 Some scholars even go as far to say that there is no minimum age to marry a girl.
 In this case, a girl is not ready to undertake sexual intercourse, however a number of classical scholars permit a man to derive physical pleasure from her (other than intercourse) and only engage in intercourse when she reaches the age of puberty.

 I understand that Muslims reading this might be troubled by this and such a feeling is only natural.
-Some Muslims who claim to be staunch supporters of the Quran and Sunna of our Prophet might even say that feeling troubled by this is due to our weak faith or our lack of knowledge.
+Some Muslims who claim to be staunch supporters of the Quran and Sunna of our Prophet might even say this uneasiness and internal conflict within is due to weak faith or our lack of knowledge.

 Regardless of what they say, I personally don’t follow this opinion nor do I believe that Aisha RA was 6 when she married the Prophet or 9 when he consummated marriage.